-When an auto mechanic named Leo Manfred fixes a limousine owned by Gavin Revere, a famed but over-the-hill Hollywood director, he is invited to join the family for a couple of days.
-It is here that Leo meets Nicky, Gavin's beautiful daughter and the two youths fall in love.
+When an auto mechanic named Leo Manfred fixes a limousine owned by Gavin Revere, a famed but over-the-hill Hollywood director, Gavin's beautiful daughter nickie catches Leo's eye after coming to the shop To have the car repaired.
+Leo drives her home as the car is left for repair.
+This is where he meets Gavin who warns Leo to stay away from nickie.
+Leo is persistant and eventually nickie falls in love with him.
 But when Gavin learns about their marriage plans, he fears Leo wanting only her money, and nothing more.
 To convince the director of his true intentions, Leo takes out a life-insurance policy for fifty thousand dollars, with the payoff going to Nicky.
 Gavin agrees and the marriage plans continue.
 Shortly before the wedding, however, Leo makes the fatal mistake of insulting one of Gavin's movies, entitled "Death Scene," and the old man changes his mind about the wedding.
 Not willing to give up Nicky over a quarrel, Leo takes the old man to a cliff, intending to push him off.
 Written by

 Did You Know?